Bitcoin. Cat Person. Other divisive things.

 Just in time for the holiday, Google expanded Customer Match, allowing you to leverage prospects’ phone numbers and physical addresses in order to serve more relevant ads to in-market segments of your database.
 Bespoke search ads, so hot right now.

-Demographic targeting is one of the most useful (and overlooked) features in AdWords.
+Demographic targeting is one of the most useful (and overlooked) features in Google Ads.
 While veteran search marketers implement bid adjustments (and wholesale exclusions) using this invaluable data, your average Joe doesn’t know how to find it in the UI, let alone leverage it to enhance performance.
-The new AdWords Experience makes it easier to find demographic information and gives you more sets of data to work with.
+The new Google Ads Experience makes it easier to find demographic information and gives you more sets of data to work with.
 Sold.

 Similar Audiences have been a GDN feature for quite some time, but it took until this year for them to become available on the Search Network.
 These suckers basically allow you to find users with search behavior that mirrors those in your RLSA audiences but haven’t yet visited your website.